 A significant number of PCNs are issued for contraventions relating to on street Pay & Display areas.
 These include offences such as not displaying a valid permit or Pay & Display ticket or for displaying an expired ticket.
-With over 1500 on street Pay & Display bays in central Bristol it is important to ensure that the bays are used correctly.
+With over almost 1,700 on street Pay & Display bays in central Bristol and a further 7,700 within the RPS areas it is important to ensure that the bays are used correctly.
 Time limits and prices are designed to ensure a level of turnover that supports the local economy by ensuring that shoppers and visitors are able to park near to their destination.